Swiss painting before 1940 (page in reconstruction)

 2013 SOLD for CHF 8M by Sotheby's

-This transformation is slow, but the mystical intent is more and more obvious.
+The transformation in the landscape art of Ferdinand Hodler is slow, but the mystical intent is more and more obvious.
 1915 is a terrible year for Hodler.
-His young mistress died of cancer in January and his son battles tuberculosis in a sanatorium at Crans Montana.
+His young mistress died of cancer in January while his son battled tuberculosis in a sanatorium at Crans Montana.

-On June 4, 2013, Sotheby's sold at lot 34 for CHF 8M from a lower estimate of CHF 3.8M an oil on canvas 66 x 80 cm painted in 1915 featuring a landscape of Montana.
+On June 4, 2013, Sotheby's sold for CHF 8M from a lower estimate of CHF 3.8M an oil on canvas 66 x 80 cm painted in 1915 featuring a landscape of Montana, lot 34.

 Hodler no longer needs to observe the mountains.
 They are nothing more than an excuse to express his angst.
 The lake is extremely exaggerated or purely imaginary.